2024-learn/devsecops-nana/README.md

         [allowlist]
         paths = ['test', '.*\/test\/.*']
       ```
     - This will ignore the files names above to avoid false positives

     - Ps. gitleaks failed to detect the false negatives with the hardcoded docker password.
 That needs to be communicated to developers because sometimes the scanning tools do not capture all secrets
     - Record this as variables in gitlab and change the gitlab-ci.yml to reflect the change:

       ```.gitlab-ci.yml
       variables:
         DOCKER_PASS: $DOCKER_PASS
         DOCKER_USER: $DOCKER_USER
       ```

     - Set strict permissions on git repos
       - Granular permission system
       - Restrict access to project settings

+  - __Integrate SAST Scans in Release Pipeline__
+    - There are different SAST tools based on programming languages
+    - Each language has its own syntax, semantics and potential security pitfalls, which is why specialized SAST tools are created
-    -
+    - Language-specifi vulnerabilities
+    - njsscan: static security code scanner for Node.js apps